sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 <p style="margin-left: 20px">If you disable or don't configure this policy setting, a domain user can't set up and use a convenience PIN.</p>

 <p style="margin-left: 20px">Note that the user's domain password will be cached in the system vault when using this feature.</p>

-<a href="" id="windowslogon-hidefastuserswitching "></a>**WindowsLogon/HideFastUserSwitching **

-<p style="margin-left: 20px">This policy setting allows you to hide the Switch User interface in the Logon UI, the Start menu and the Task Manager.</p>

-<p style="margin-left: 20px">If you enable this policy setting, the Switch User interface is hidden from the user who is attempting to log on or is logged on to the computer that has this policy applied.</p>

-<p style="margin-left: 20px">The locations that Switch User interface appear are in the Logon UI, the Start menu and the Task Manager.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, the Switch User interface is accessible to the user in the three locations.</p>

 <a href="" id="credentialsui-disablepasswordreveal"></a>**CredentialsUI/DisablePasswordReveal**